cliffordlab/ICG_OSToolbox/ICG_Noise_Removal/readme.md

 <a name="output"></a>
 ## 3. Algorithm Execution and Output Data
-Running the algorithm for two records and saving output data in folder "Ensemble_Averaged_ECG_ICG".
+Running the algorithm for two records and saving output data in the output folder "Ensemble_Averaged_ECG_ICG".
+The output folder contains EA ECG and ICG data alongwith beat contribution factor summary.
+The command window in MATLAB shows progress of algorithm.
 A folder "HRV_output" will also be created, alongwith a sub folder "Annotation" which contains annoatation files created by Physionet toolbox for ECG signal.
 ![](noise_removal_gif/3_run_and_save.gif)